-Long considered fixtures of a fantastical future, autonomous smart vehicles are now a booming sector that's packed with companies vying for a piece of the self-driving pie.
-Operating at the intersection of automotive and IoT, so-called "autotech" innovators — companies like Uber, Tesla and Audi — are creating the next wave of intelligent vehicles while attempting to better address a major issue: automotive cybersecurity.
+Long considered fixtures of a fantastical future, autonomous smart vehicles are now a booming sector packed with companies vying for a piece of the self-driving pie.
+Operating at the intersection of automotive and IoT, so-called “autotech” innovators — companies like Uber and Tesla — are creating the next wave of intelligent vehicles while attempting to better address a major issue: automotive cybersecurity.

 After Wired ran a story in 2015 showing just how easy it was for a couple of legal hackers to infiltrate a Jeep’s software, makers of smart cars began taking automotive cybersecurity seriously.
-The jarring revelations, which included remotely seizing control of the vehicle as it cruised at 70 mph, resulted in Chrysler recalling 1.4 million cars.
+The jarring revelations, which included remotely seizing control of the vehicle as it cruised at 70 miles per hour, resulted in Chrysler recalling 1.4 million cars.

 As GM CEO Mary Barra put it a couple of years later, protecting the autotech industry from cyber attacks is no less than “a matter of public safety.”
 While the 2015 attack aimed to reveal major software flaws, future attacks may well be more malicious in nature.
 Besides causing potentially fatal collisions, nefarious hackers can also steal personal information like banking and social security numbers.

 Aptiv develops software and computing platforms for self-driving vehicles.
 The company’s cybersecurity tools protect everything from a car's infotainment system to its wiring.